graphsignal/latencyai/README.md

 * Set the OPEANAI_API_KEY environment variable
 * Run `python -m latencyai --runs=3 script-to-optimize.py`.
 Optionally set `--runs`, which is the number of optimization attempts, i.e. optimize-benchmark-profile iterations.
 The default is 2.

 The provided script should have a `main` function.
-The benchmark runner calls it multiple times, depending on it's execution time.
+The benchmark runner calls it multiple times, depending on its execution time.

 If optimization is successful, a file named `<original-script>_optimized.py` is be written to original script directory.